Deep Dive of OpenShift 4 Routers in On-Premise deployments

 router-default-754bf5f974-qqmx5 1/1 Running 0 41h 10.0.93.214 worker-1.sharedocp4upi45.lab.upshift.rdu2.redhat.com <none> <none>

-Also, look at that the IP is from the hostsubnet and not from the pod network as by default is:
+Also, notice that the IP is from the hostsubnet and not from the pod network as it would be by default:

 $ oc get clusternetworks